Truth is, I never wanted children.

-Although there was excitement around this pregnancy, there was also a lot of anxiety and apprehension.
+Although there was excitement around that pregnancy, there was also a lot of anxiety and apprehension.
 At times I felt depressed.
 I don't know why, but something always felt a little... off.

 We took extra precautions and got extensive testing done to ease our minds.
 However, unfortunately the tests came back with dreaded and devastating news that our baby girl Finn had rare genetic abnormalities amongst other things, and that we were going to lose her.